mvneerven/xo/md/exo/controls/index.md

-# ExoForm Controls
+# XO form Controls

-ExoForm comes with a range of standard (html5 form element based) and extended (complex) controls, and you can roll your own.
+XO form comes with a range of standard (html5 form element based) and extended (complex) controls, and you can roll your own.

 ## Syntax